310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
-It feels like a funeral, though...
-I know I’m not one to talk, but it genuinely sounds so depressing and miserable to me...
+It feels like a funeral, though… I know I’m not one to talk, but it genuinely sounds so depressing and miserable to me…

 Actually, doesn’t this mean that they gave up trying to fight back, and decided to accept the reality of our situation?